 Our ‘Steps 2 Work’ courses at the job centres have supported many unemployed learners into work and more recently our ’NHS into Work‘ course has proved to be an outstanding success.
 ESOL continues to be popular and demand and attendance is high on all courses.

-We are developing more IT courses and also rolling out a Maths and English course for parents.
 Through learner feedback, 100% felt supported by the course tutor and 90% said the tutor had assessed their prior learning.

 The achievement and pass rates on our courses is excellent with an achievement rate of 94.4% and a pass rate of 99.8%.

 Learner achievement rates remain similar across all groups with learners with disabilities and learning difficulties 92.9%; learners from 20% most deprived wards 93.9%; BAME learners 94%.

 Customer Service and You

 We have been extremely proud and honoured to be a part of the “Customer Service and You” programme, a partnership between Leeds City Council, Leeds NHS Trust and Learning Partnerships.

 Through our Adult Learning contract, we have delivered two 8 week programmes and supported over 50 learners, who predominantly live in the local deprived areas.

 They have learned about the NHS Leeds Teaching Hospitals vision through ‘The Leeds Way’ which defines how the trust works to deliver the best possible care and outcomes for their patients.

 Participants completed a ‘NHS Customer Care’ and ‘Moving and Handling’ training course whilst also being fully supported to complete their applications.